What is a mini Goldendoodle? How do miniature Goldendoodles compare to standard and medium Goldendoodles?

 Mini Goldendoodle coat types range from super straight to crazy curly.

 Again, this is due to the wide variation between the two parent breeds.
 The Golden Retriever has a smooth (high shedding) coat and the Poodle has a curly (very low shedding) coat.
 The result?

 But wait.
 You may have seen pics of Goldendoodle puppies and their coats look pretty similar.

 This is because coat type isn’t prominent when a mini Goldendoodle is a puppy.
 But as puppies begin to mature, curls start to “pop” or spring up.

 Over time, cute curls, waves, or fairly straight coats replace the mini Goldendoodle puppy coats.
 Seeing how your Goldendoodle puppy’s coat transitions is just another factor that brings more fun to puppy days.

-It’s worthy pointing out that, if you are counting on a very specific look, a Goldendoodle might not be the ideal choice for you.
+It’s worth pointing out that, if you are counting on a very specific look, a Goldendoodle might not be the ideal choice for you.

 Mini Goldendoodle exercise requirements

 Goldendoodles need adequate daily exercise or physical activity.
-(Remember, both the Goldendoodle’s parent breeds—the Poodle and the Golden Retriever—have high energy levels and bring this to the Goldendoodle gene pool.)
+(Remember, both of the Goldendoodle’s parent breeds—the Poodle and the Golden Retriever—have high energy levels and bring this quality to the Goldendoodle gene pool.)